 Sumo Logic Opens New Fast Lanes to Power Modern, Digital Business

-Observability enhancements unlock greater insight and usability to enhance the developer experience

-/EIN News/ -- REDWOOD CITY, Calif., Sept.
-13, 2022 (GLOBE NEWSWIRE) -- Sumo Logic (NASDAQ: SUMO), the SaaS analytics platform to enable reliable and secure cloud-native applications, today announced new solutions across its observability portfolio.
+REDWOOD CITY, Calif., Sept.
+13, 2022 (GLOBE NEWSWIRE) -- Sumo Logic SUMO, the SaaS analytics platform to enable reliable and secure cloud-native applications, today announced new solutions across its observability portfolio.
 Delivering on its developer-first promise, Sumo Logic is giving developers enhanced tools for faster insight into application performance with new functionality for Real User Monitoring, Unified Entity Model, and Intelligent Alert Management.
-The announcement was made at the company’s sixth annual Illuminate 2022 user conference being held virtually September 13-14.
+The announcement was made at the company's sixth annual Illuminate 2022 user conference being held virtually September 13-14.

 "Reliability is a journey for any organization.
 Our goal is to give product, business leaders and developers a framework to prioritize what will make the most impact based on real data," said Erez Barak, VP of Product Development for Observability, Sumo Logic.
 "With these latest investments, we continue our track record of offering tools that bring innovation-driven insight into view and doing our part to transform enterprises for modern, digital business."